 About the Author

-Jemar Tisby (BA, University of Notre Dame, MDiv Reformed Theological Seminary) is the president of The Witness: A Black Christian Collective where he writes about race, religion, politics, and culture.
-He is also cohost of the Pass the Mic podcast.
+Jemar Tisby (BA, University of Notre Dame, MDiv Reformed Theological Seminary, PhD University of Mississippi) is a cohost of the Pass the Mic podcast.
+He also serves in an advisory role with The Witness: A Black Christian Collective.
 He has spoken nationwide at conferences and his writing has been featured in the Washington Post, CNN, and Vox.
-Jemar is a PhD candidate in history at the University of Mississippi studying race, religion, and social movements in the twentieth century.